A time of crisis is not just a time of anxiety and worry. It gives a chance, an opportunity, to choose well or to choose badly- Desmond Tutu

 Socially, awareness towards cleanliness, sanitation, and hygiene needs to increase in our country.
 Maintaining hygiene and cleanliness should be declared as ‘issue of national importance’.
 People should also vote for those representatives who give importance to the issues of education, health, employment, etc.

-This coronavirus pandemic is an opportunity for India to create a world-class health infrastructure, strengthen public institutions, adopt best practices from other countries, increase public health expenditure by 5 % of its GDP, and declare “right to health” as a fundamental right for the people of India.
+The ongoing pandemic is an opportunity for India to create world-class health infrastructure, strengthen public institutions, adopt best practices from other countries, increase public health expenditure by 5 % of its GDP, and declare “right to health” as a fundamental right for the people of India.

 These are personal views of the author.

-(Author is Director of Advocacy at Center for Law & Policy Research, Bengaluru.
-She tweets at ritambhara4
+(Ritambhara is Director of Advocacy at Center for Law & Policy Research, Bengaluru.
+She tweets at ritambhara4)